pennyw1ze/NotesMasterECS/AI&ML/LectureNotes.md

 About the heuristic function h, we say that if we have h1 and h2, and h2>h1, since h1 < h2 < step to reach goal state, we have that h2 is better then h1.

+Remember that we are working under the CLOSED WORLD ASSUMPTION.

 ---
 # PDDL
 Planning Domain Definition Lenguage